Why Folding Bike Touring + The 6 Best Folding Bikes For Touring in 2024

 Being foldable and compact, they help you get to your starting point much more conveniently than regular touring bikes, but also give you the power to avoid boring or dangerous sections, since you can easily haul them onto a train or hitch a ride, saving your time to explore more interesting areas.

-Plus, with the raise of bikepacking style, more and more compact bags are out in the market that could fit on the smaller frame of a folding bike.
+Plus, with the rise of the bikepacking style, more and more compact bags are out in the market that could fit on the smaller frame of a folding bike.

 In this article, we are going to go through the good and the bad about touring on a foldable bike, before getting into our picks for the best folding bike for touring and bikepacking.